 (…existing texts….)

-The MIC is computed over the body of the (#1836)EAPOL-Key PDU (with the Key MIC field first zeroed before the computation) using the KCK defined in 12.7.1.3 (Pairwise key hierarchy) for PTK generation.
+The MIC is computed over the body of the (#1836)EAPOL-Key PDU (with the Key MIC field first zeroed before the computation) using the PTK-KCK defined in 12.7.1.3 (Pairwise key hierarchy) for PTK generation.

 (…existing texts….)